 Project managers are essentially a point of contact between clients and creative or technical staff.
 This means that they have a range of daily responsibilities, including:

-- Budgeting the project and making plans as to where and when these funds will be spent.
+• Budgeting the project and planning where and when these funds will be spent.

-- Motivating the project team and making sure everyone knows their role and is satisfied by it.
+• Motivating the project team and ensuring everyone knows their role and is satisfied.

 In other words, a project manager can’t keep the team motivated unless they are properly motivated.
 It’s vital to know these roles clearly and to picture what each means because this is one of the most important project manager interview questions.